tomkelly111/PokerTracker/README.md

 ### Delete Last Entry
-If the User selects to delete last tournament entry then a function is ran which loops through the three worksheets and deletes the last entry from each.
+If the User chooses to delete last tournament entry then a function is ran which loops through the three worksheets and deletes the last entry from each.

 ### Delete All Entries Stored
-If the User selects to delete all entries stored a function is ran for this.
+If the User selects to delete all entries stored, a function is ran for this.
 The User will be asked to confirm that they want to delete all data and if they select yes then all three worksheets are looped through and all entries are cleared leaving a blank database.

 ## Flowchart
 Before beginning the coding for this programme I designed the below flowchart in order to plan the functions I would need to create.
 This was done via [Lucid Chart](https://www.lucidchart.com/pages/).
 Although the programme remains largely the same as this layout, you can see that in this flowchart where it was initially intended that the database be updated after each input from the User.
 Additionally, the delete last entry and the delete all entries options were added after the program was created as an afterthought.